What did you think an artist would pick up on from your poem?

 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Alison Pelegrin: In my mind, the Regin’s drawing makes the poem hinge on the wrinkling visions of the quicksilver and then vanish.
 I love how the image seems to crumple and flower simultaneously.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

 Artist Regin Igloria: I followed all the formal elements described in the question (using a previous drawing to start), with the exception of color as I was using collaged and cut-up black and white photocopies.
 I went back to it with graphite, though I don’t think that changed my initial direction.

 What surprised or struck you once you saw the finished broadside?

-Poet Alison Pelegrin: I was surprised by the contrast of the linear nature of the poem and the circular/labyrinthine nature of the image.
+Poet Alison Pelegrin: I was surprised by the contrast between the linear nature of the poem and the circular/labyrinthine nature of the image.
 Until I saw the image, I hadn’t envisioned the poem in that way.